longde123/farcek/README.md

-comibinator library, and its implementation closely follows [this paper](http://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) by Hutton and Meijer.  `farcek` lets the programmer define small composible parsers that can return language level-values, making `farcek` ideal for things like custom embedded scripting languages or string validation.
+comibinator library, and its implementation closely follows [this paper](http://www.cs.nott.ac.uk/~pszgmh/monparsing.pdf) by Hutton and Meijer.  `farcek` lets the programmer define small composible parsers that can return language-level values, making `farcek` ideal for things like custom embedded scripting languages or string validation.
 The library prioritizes for ease of use over performance.